-America’s Best Idea — our national parks — is even better when they’re free!
+America’s Best Idea — our national parks — is even better when admission is free!
 Mark your calendar now for entrance fee-free dates for the coming year.
 On these dates, FREE entrance is available to 133 National Parks across the country that normally charge a fee.
-During the free-free days, the parks waive entrance fees, commercial tour fees and transportation entrance fees.
+During the fee-free days, the parks waive entrance fees, commercial tour fees and transportation entrance fees.
 Other fees such as reservations, camping, tours, concessions and fees collected by third parties are not included in this promotion.

-- April 19-20, opening weekend of National Park Week
+- April 18-19: Opening weekend of National Park Week

 Here is just a sample of what you can do during Free Entrance Days in the National Parks: